Swapno963/Microservice-with-FastAPI/README.md

 - *(Upcoming)* **Payment Service**: Will manage transactions, payment gateways, and order settlements.

 Each microservice is containerized using a **multi-stage Dockerfile** for optimized production builds.
+Each service have it's own docker-compose.yml to run servicess independently for testing/development.
 ## Features

 - Authentication and Authorization